The Need for Content Management Optimization

 We've already touched upon some of the benefits of using a CMS, but let's look at some specific ways it can impact your set-up process, team's productivity, and visibility online:

 - No coding knowledge required.
 By enabling non-developers and other users to build websites, without coding, CMS systems have helped revolutionize web design.
 Gone are the days of relying on web developers and designers to establish an online presence for your business.

-- Build a website from scratch using themes and templates that are unique to your business, yet perform radically better than other approaches.
+- Themes and Templates.
+Build a website from scratch using themes and templates that are unique to your business, yet perform radically better than other approaches.

-- With Hubspot CMS Hub , you can build websites that are secure, powerful, and optimized for search engines.
+- Optimized and Personalized Websites.
+With Hubspot CMS Hub , you can build websites that are secure, powerful, and optimized for search engines.
 Using this all-on-one connected platform, you can create personalized contextually relevant content for visitors based on data from your HubSpot CRM, create custom templates and styles, run A/B tests on multi-language content, safely redesign and relaunch websites in order to drive rapid growth.

 - Acts as a Web Content Management System.
 A web content system is similar to an ECM system, but the differentiating factor is the WCMS is for web content -- such as product pages on e-commerce websites.
 It contains a publishing tool and facilitates collaborative authoring.

 - Integration with Wordpress.
 Wordpress, upon which about one third of the world's websites are built, often provides functionality that no other platform can match.
 That's why many if not most CMS's offer integration with Wordpress.

 Large Businesses Have Unique Content Management System Requirements